 These are just some of the novel releases that are coming out in 2018, and the list is already extremely promising.
 2017 was a year of great releases, but that doesn’t mean 2018 releases can’t be just as great.
 Maybe even better.

-Seventeen years old and a little too obsessed with chai lattes, the color yellow and scrunchies.
+Eighteen years old and a little too obsessed with chai lattes, the color yellow, scrunchies, and most importantly, Timothée Chalamet.
 If you need her, you'll probably find her reading.
 Or rewatching Stranger Things.
 Her Twitter is @mollycuddy.